-To expertly guide you through the sleep medicine consultation, diagnosis, and treatment process, while offering ongoing assistance in cultivating healthy sleep practices for life.
+Our mission: To expertly guide you through the consultation, diagnosis, and treatment process for snoring and other sleep disordered breathing such as sleep apnea, while offering ongoing assistance in cultivating healthy sleep practices for life.

-At REMedy Sleep Medicine LLC, we take pride in our ability to guide our patients through every step in the sleep medicine process.
-With over 49 combined years in medicine, 18 of which have a primary focus in sleep medicine, we’ve seen first-hand what a big difference proper sleep can have on your overall well-being.
-We believe this gives us a genuine investment in our patient’s care that sets us apart.
+At REMedy Sleep Medicine LLC, we take pride in our ability to guide our patients through every step in the workup and treatment process.
+With over 49 combined years in medicine, 20 of which have a primary focus in sleep medicine, we’ve seen first-hand what a big difference proper sleep can have on your overall well-being.
+We believe our experience combined with a genuine investment in our patient’s care is what sets us apart.

 As part of our full-service approach, we are able to guide our patients through each step of the consultation, diagnosis, and treatment process.
 Once your initial consultation is completed, we offer the convenience of home sleep tests and overnight sleep studies in our own office.
 Patients have found that our relaxed atmosphere makes them feel far more comfortable versus the more common, hospital-type sleep labs.

 Around 34% of men and 17% of women live with obstructive sleep apnea (OSA), the most common form of sleep apnea.
 Researchers estimate that over 80% of cases of moderate to severe OSA are undiagnosed.
 From SleepFoundation.org